christofid/DomainUnderstanding/README.md

 python3  attention_visualizer.py --data_path DATA_PATH  --order_type bfs --root_node ROOT_NODE --model_path MODEL_PATH --embedding_path EMBEDDING_PATH

 ```
- where DATA_PATH path is the path where the training dataset is located, ROOT_NODE is the root node of the bfs traveral, MODEL_PATH where  the trained model is located and EMBEDDING_PATH  path where the pretrained embeddings are located
+ wwhere DATA_PATH is the path where the training dataset is located, ROOT_NODE is the root node of the bfs traveral, MODEL_PATH is the path where the trained model is located and EMBEDDING_PATH is the path where the pretrained embeddings are located.

 Once the model is loaded, the user can type any text snippet to test the model.